jbsohn/liblokey/README.md

 It provides:

+- 🎛️ A working real-time SDL-based POKEY test harness (`test_sdl`) for tone verification and development
 - 🔄 A clean per-instance interface (`PokeyAdapter`)
 - 🔊 A mix-ready audio engine (`Lokey`)
 - 🎧 Support for rendering audio output with one or more POKEYs